-It’s hard to talk about splitboarding in the San Juans without Jack’s name coming up.
+t’s hard to talk about splitboarding in the San Juans without Jack’s name coming up.
 Jack Klim has been snowboarding for 16 years and has shredded mountains in places like the Cascades and Patagonia.
-Right now, Jack lives in Silverton where he rides for Weston Backcountry and guides for Kling Mountain Guides and Aspen Expeditions.
+Right now, Jack lives in Silverton where he rides for Weston Backcountry and guides for San Juan Expeditions and Aspen Expeditions.

 Let Jack’s interview be your lowdown for finding your perfect splitboard:

 Aidan: What board do you ride in the backcountry?